leonardodeglinnocenti/makeYourChoice/README.md

 # makeYourChoice
 Progetto di backend per l'esame "Progettazione e Produzione Multimediale", Laurea Triennale in Ingegneria Informatica presso l'Università degli Studi di Firenze.

+# NOTE: the code isn't up to date and contains unpatched vulnerabilities.
+This is code isn't thought for real applications.

 ## Key features
 - [x] Users can select topics that are interested in by subscribing to "categories".
 - [x] Users can search and follow other users to see all of their surveys without filters.